Discipline & School Policies

 1. Let the offending person or people know that you want the behavior to stop.
 Look directly at them to give a clear message about how you feel.
 Do not apologize for your feelings.

-2. Contact an adult at school about the situation: your homeroom teacher or advisor, a teacher, an administrator or the counselor.
+2. Contact an adult at school about the situation: your homeroom teacher or advisor, your dean, an administrator, the counselor, or any trusted adult.
+Any harassment reported to any adult will be directed to appropriate divisional administration.

 3. Keep a record of when, where and how you have been mistreated.
 Include witnesses, direct quotes and any written or electronic communication.